phwoolcon/bootstrap/README.md

 The Bootstrap provides directory structure for running Phwoolcon.

-The purpose of this project is to create a high performance
+The purpose of this project is to create a high performance web application,
-web application, which can run in traditional php-fpm mode and
+which can run in traditional php-fpm mode and service mode.
-service mode.

 In service mode, you gain extreme speed for your application,
 by reducing lot of unnecessary and repetitive computing.

-If you have bugs in service mode, you can easily turn off the service
+If you have bugs in service mode, you can easily turn off the service mode,
-mode, you loose some speed (but still fast) to gain more stability,
-fix your bugs and apply service mode again.
+you lose some speed (but still fast) to gain more stability, fix bugs and apply service mode again.

 # 1. System Requirements
 * Linux or MacOS (Windows is neither recommended nor tested,
 but you can install Linux on Windows by VirtualBox or other virtual machines)
 * Nginx (Latest version recommended)
 * PHP version >= 5.5 (7.1 is recommended, year 2017)
-* PHP components: fpm, gd, cli, curl, dev, json, mbstring, mcrypt, pdo-mysql, redis, xml, zip
+* PHP components: fpm, gd, cli, curl, dev, json, mbstring, pdo-mysql, redis, xml, zip
 * MySQL server (or MariaDB / Percona / TiDB)
 * Phalcon (Latest version recommended)
 * Swoole (Latest version recommended)